OffcierCia/non-typical-OSINT-guide/README.md

 - [Minimize False Positives in Your OSINT Investigations](https://mediasonar.com/reports/minimize-false-positives-osint-investigations/)

 **Cognitive bias mitigation & decision-making when doing OSINT:**

+There are no perfect practitioners-analysts, everyone makes mistakes and gets into difficult ambiguous situations (at least once in their life), all the more in conditions of acutely intensive and chronic work overload.
+And it is absolutely necessary for a practitioner-analyst to know and understand such situations.

+Cognitive vulnerabilities (in the established understanding) are exposures and/or tendencies to defects in thinking: significant cognitive distortions, erroneous beliefs, cognitive biases (biases), or stereotyped patterns of thinking that create the basis for a person's predisposition to cognitive failures and lead to distortions and dysfunctions of [thought processes](https://telegra.ph/Cognitive-vulnerabilities-of-the-practitioner-analyst-04-17).

 - [Cognitive vulnerabilities of the practitioner-analyst](https://telegra.ph/Cognitive-vulnerabilities-of-the-practitioner-analyst-04-17)
 - [Cognitive Bias Mitigation](https://www.researchgate.net/publication/317702457_Cognitive_Bias_Mitigation)